linzhangUCA/3421tpl-follow_trail/README.md

 1% will be taken off for every 1 cm off the trail.
 > - Please demo your robot to Dr. Zhang to redeem the credits.

-- Start your robot with the wheel axle center at `Start/End/Checkpoint 4` and facing toward `Checkpoint 1`.
+- Start your robot with the wheel axle center at `Start/End/Checkpoint 4` and facing towards `Checkpoint 1`.
 - Complete and run [trail_following.py](trail_following.py) to drive your robot along the trapezoidal trail and visiting `Checkpoint 1`, `Checkpoint 2`, `Checkpoint 3` and `Checkpoint 4` in order.
 - Perform the following movements in sequence.
    1. (10%) Drive the robot **straightly** forward towards `Checkpoint 1`.